jimbobbennett/StarWarsCopilot/3-llm-choice/README.md

     dotnet add package Microsoft.Extensions.AI.AzureAIInference --prerelease
     ```

-1. Change the declaration of the `innerClient` to use the Azure AI Inference SDK:
+1. Comment out the declaration of the `innerClient`, and add this below it to use the Azure AI Inference SDK:

     ```cs
     var innerClient = new Azure.AI.Inference.ChatCompletionsClient(new Uri(llmOptions.Endpoint),